 Finally ready, we gathered our stuff and began the long climb, working our way through the smaller mountains around Mt.
 Goht and taking advantage all the healing springs located there.
 The Masters should have taken those out long ago.
 At the last of these, the party noticed it was at a dead end, only for the Talon to appear and firebomb the shit out of the mountain, levelling that section of the range.
 Borgin explained to the flabbergasted party that the Talon’s aforementioned human brain was still hard at work, and explicitly identified the brain as having belonged to Arthur’s father.
 You can easily fill in the pieces from here but the game sits on that for the time being.
 For now, we headed east, having conveniently taken shelter at the place that magically became the entrance to the new passageway moments later.
 Isn’t life great?

 At the top of the mountain, we found Xagor’s Palace, and wandered about its odd architecture and swirling floors until we found a button that toggled a series of pits in the room to the south.
 That’s really cutting the place short but to be honest there’s not much else there worth sticking around for.
-We hit the button and searched the north end of the room, finding one of what were apparently two Ribbons, as I had mis-remembered the other as being somewhere else in the complex and was too lazy to go fetch it (you can imagine how this turns out but stick with me for the exciting conclusion).
+We hit the button and searched the north end of the room, finding a Ribbon.
+Sadly, it was around here where we learned there were only two Ribbons in the complex, not three as I had remembered (you’ll remember we already have one).
+We were too lazy to go fetch that final Ribbon, and you can imagine how this turns out but stick with me for the exciting conclusion.
 Trusting my flawed memory, we headed down the large central “trap hole” in the room to a portal below, which led to the basement.
 Or thereabouts.
 The basement was guarded with laser traps that you had to jump, lest you suffer under the yolk of barely any damage whatsoever.
 I found the emergency exit to the place as I walked about and, for what must have been the first time ever in my playthroughs of the game, I also remembered what it was before walking through and being kicked out of the dungeon.
 High five for the small victories.

-In the corner of the maze, we found the fourth Ribbon (third on-hand), putting all of our leads but Sharon properly equipped.
+In the corner of the maze, we found the third Ribbon, which gave full status effect protection to all of our leads but Sharon.
 Near to the Ribbon, we found the exit to the maze, guarded by one last Master: though Arthur mistook him for Xagor, he was actually Ballor, who appears to be based on a winged version of Lovecraft’s Nyarlathotep, what with the long, tentacle-tongue head.
-Despite having virtually no plot relevance except to slow you down, Ballor has an infamous reputation as being unfairly hard, and I have no honest idea why.
-Sure, he has Nuke, which is in most ways just a stronger version of White (I believe a resistance to Damage cancels it, not that we had that), but that’s not worse enough from Agron to justify any complaints.
+Despite having virtually no plot relevance except to slow you down, Ballor has an infamous reputation as being unfairly hard, and I honestly don’t know why.
+Sure, he has Nuke, which is in most ways just an alternate version of Agron’s White (I believe a resistance to Damage cancels it, not that we had that).
 His Beam attack is strong enough to kill the average party member, but that’s once again only a single step up from Agron’s Acid.
-No, the real reason Ballor is infamous is “Dk-Virus,” a group targeting version of the infamous Malboro technique “Bad Breath,” at least in the sense that it causes a single random status effect to each party member (you can only have one status effect at a time in FFLIII, but that’s still bad).
-The reason I find this infamy confusing, however, is that the party can easily gather four Ribbons before this fight, rendering the attack harmless to everyone but Borgin or a Monster!
-I understand the trouble of being here without them, but usually the truly infamous bosses are unavoidable like Garuda, you know?
+No, the real reason Ballor is infamous is “Dk-Virus,” a group-targeting variant of the infamous Malboro technique “Bad Breath,” in the sense that it causes a single random status effect to each party member (you can only have one status effect at a time in FFLIII, but that’s still bad).
+The reason I find Ballor’s infamy confusing is because the party can easily gather four Ribbons before this fight, rendering the attack harmless to everyone but Borgin or a Monster!
+I understand the trouble of being here without them, but a walkthrough can fix this problem in an instant!
+The infamous bosses are usually unavoidable, like Garula in FFIII DS!

-Now, as it happened, we were short one Ribbon, and Sharon ended up paralyzed by Dk-Virus, but this hardly held long.
-So in the end, our combat had a happy ending after all, and we were soon on our way to the game’s ending, happy or otherwise.
-We headed up to the surreal architecture of the final room (fun fact, the strongest monsters in the game live only in these final two or three rooms, including our old buddy, Sei-Ryu.
-That said: not one of them jumped us!).
-There at the top, we found Sol.
+As you’ll recall, we were short one Ribbon, and Sharon ended up paralyzed by Dk-Virus, but it wasn’t a huge kick in the pants.
+Ballor died without much fuss.
+From there, we headed up to the surreal architecture of the final room.
+Fun fact: the strongest monsters in the game live only in these final two or three rooms, including our old buddy, Sei-Ryu.
+Funny thing, though… not one of them jumped us!
+At last, we reached the final room and found Sol.

-Now, according to Ballor, Xagor is not actually present in the castle, but is “the very water” outside, implying that he didn’t create the Water Entity so much as is the Water Entity, and perhaps a virus of some sort infecting the whole ocean, perhaps explaining our surreal storms.
-In the remake, indeed, Xagor has a second form where he merges with the Water Entity, giving the game some stronger bookending.
-But for the time being, Xagor is still a virus, and he has infected Sol to gain his powers.
-I’m not sure of the details, but I’m sure that that’s bad, and Sol agreed, ordering us to kill him at once, even though only he could stop the Water Entity.
-Of course this didn’t work, but I really have to wonder just how the party manages to fuck up killing a man baring his throat to us.
-I can only imagine them stabbing him as he stands there, unaffected and criticizing their technique.
-Of course we couldn’t kill him in the end, though the game does progress based on damage caused.
-Xagor shows up (read “shows up” as “bursts out of Sol’s body”) before your characters can pull off the task.
+Now, according to Ballor, Xagor is not actually present in the castle, but is “the very water” outside, implying that he didn’t create the Water Entity so much as is the Water Entity, and perhaps a virus of some sort infecting the whole ocean.
+He might even explain the surreal storms that cut us off when we first arrived in Pureland.
+In the remake, Xagor has a second form where he merges with the Water Entity, giving the game some stronger bookending.
+But for the time being, Xagor is still a virus, and he has infected Sol to gain Sol’s powers.
+I’m not sure of the details, but I’m sure that that’s bad.
+Sol agreed, ordering us to kill him at once, even though only he could stop the Water Entity.
+Of course, this didn’t work, but I really have to wonder just how the party manages to fuck up killing a man baring his throat to us.
+I can only imagine them stabbing Solas he stands there, unaffected and criticizing their technique.
+In any event, the game still waits for you to cause a certain amount of damage before progressing.
+At that point, Xagor shows up (read “shows up” as “bursts out of Sol’s body!”) before your characters can pull off the task.

 Xagor has a murky real-life origin: his sprite is clearly inspired by Lovecraft’s Azathoth (especially later on), while his Japanese name is “Laguna.”
 Considering the L in Laguna to be an R as per the common transliteration issue between Japanese and English, some fans have wondered if “Laguna”‘s name was supposed to be “Raguna,” and so may have been a transliteration of “Ragnarok.”
 Whatever his name is, he’s an ugly blob of flesh and tentacles and is also the final boss, so it was time to get to work.

-Whatever his name, Xagor opens the fight with a Barrier spell that drops the damage done by everything but the Mystic Swords (and it really does add those resistances despite the fact that they might as well have given them to him by default – a high-speed Robot can outpace him to prove it).
-That said, he’s still weak against Mystic and it’s still the outright best option in the set.
-Te game even hands you a Nuke bomb on the way into the fight and it’s a complete waste of time no matter who you have in the party!
-Xagor then mixes things up between LitX, the second-best group attack spell in the game after Flare, and Dk-Force, the strongest monster attack in the game.
+Whatever his name, Xagor opens the fight with a Barrier spell that reduces the damage done by everything but the Mystic Swords (and it really does give Xagor those resistances even though they could have given him those resistances by default!
+A high-speed Robot can outpace Xagor to prove that he doesn’t have the resistances until the move is used!).
+The game even hands you a Nuke bomb on the way into the fight and it’s a complete waste of time no matter who you have in the party!
+That said, he’s still weak against Mystic, so you might as well use the swords.
+After putting up his shield, Xagor mixes things up between LitX, the second-best group attack spell in the game after Flare, and Dk-Force, the strongest monster attack in the game.
 Dk-Force which will almost assuredly kill its target if that target is not a Monster, Cyborg or Robot, with its damage output in the 8-900s.
 Also, I am just now realizing that stands for “Dark Force.”
 Actually never caught on to that!
 Feel kind of silly now.

 Beyond that point the fight isn’t that complicated.
 Hell, the Talon even shows up under its own control and opens fire with your best weapon!
 (I have always wondered what would happen if you went in with the Shield equipped…) Part-way through the fight, mouths open up all over Xagor, but nothing seems to change about his attack pattern… unless you count him Defending like he did once or twice.
-Defending is pretty much a pointless action for a boss if not in general, since all it does is reduce damage taken with no benefit to the contrary, which means, and I can’t believe I have to point this out: he still loses HP.
+Defending is pretty much a pointless action for a boss if not in general, since all it does is reduce damage taken with no benefit to the contrary.
+I can’t believe I have to point this out, but apparently the developers didn’t realize: when Xagor is defending, he still loses HP.
 For what it’s worth, Xagor nearly did take the party out at once point thanks to lucky attacks and lethal use of Dk-Force on a healer, but it just didn’t carry through in the end.

 With Xagor gone, Sol’s spirit informed us that he was still somehow able to destroy the Water Entity, saying Pureland’s time had passed (and so everyone on it was going to die for no good reason, we can only presume).
 We hurried out, knowing a collapsing dungeon when we see one, and our characters boarded the Talon spiralled into the hole in the ocean leading to the Water Entity, instead of flying straight in, because I guess they don’t know a collapsing planet when they see one.